HA title.jpg

 Distribution is co-ordinated by Liz Grant and individual deliverers are scattered through the parish.

-The magazine is produced 10 times per year, with double editions for Dec/Jan and Jul/Aug
+The magazine is now produced 4 times per year.

 The intention is that it is written by the community for the community but we have to actively encourage contributors, of whom we have many regulars.